TL;DR

 Life after 50 is often a time of reflection and planning.
 With children having flown the nest and retirement on the horizon, many of us begin to think more seriously about the financial legacy we'll leave behind and how we can protect ourselves and our loved ones against life's unexpected turns.

 This comprehensive guide is designed to answer that question definitively.
-We will explore the nuances of over 50s life insurance, demystify critical illness cover, and provide you with the expert knowledge you need to make an informed decision about your financial protection.
+We will explore the nuances of over 50s life insurance, demystify critical illness cover, and provide you with the expert knowledge you may need to make an informed decision about your financial protection.

 Do these policies include illness cover too?

-The reason they don't include illness cover is tied to their main selling point: guaranteed acceptance.
+The reason they don't include illness cover is tied to their main selling point: subject to terms acceptance.
 To offer a policy to everyone in the 50-80 age bracket without asking a single health question, insurers must simplify the risk.
 Including critical illness cover, which is specifically designed to pay out upon diagnosis of a serious but potentially non-fatal condition, would require a detailed assessment of your health and lifestyle.
 This process is known as medical underwriting.

 However, this is not the end of the story.
 It is absolutely possible for someone over 50 to get both life insurance and critical illness cover.
 This is achieved through a different type of policy – a Medically Underwritten Life Insurance policy.
 This is where the real choice lies for many people in their 50s and 60s.